Eric Worrell: Wildlife career

-Personal
+Personal life and later life

 Worrell married Carol Renee Hawkins, a shop assistant, on 31 July 1948 and had three children.
-They divorced in 1971.

-He married his secretary Robyn Beverley Innes on 16 June 1973.
-They divorced in 1985.
+They divorced in 1971, and he remarried to Robyn Beverley Innes on 16 June 1973, who was his secretary, they divorced in 1985.

 Among his friends were the naturalist Vincent Serventy, zoologist Jock Marshall, photographer Jeff Carter and artist Russell Drysdale.

+In his later years, he was beset with personal, health, and financial problems and tried to sell the Reptile Park in 1985, however he was given a lifeline when entertainer Bobby Limb and local businessman Ed Manners bailed him out of his financial difficulties.